 The items in the voting form are as follows:

-2021 Committee Election Asking if you have read the reports, if you agree with them and for any comments you may have
+2023 Committee Election Asking if you have read the reports, if you agree with them and for any comments you may have

 Club matters (such as fees, AOB etc)

 For this section we have implemented a new vote.
-We are asking you to type in the name of a club member, committee or non-committee, who you feel has gone above and beyond for their club for 2020.
+We are asking you to type in the name of a club member, committee or non-committee, who you feel has gone above and beyond for their club for 2022.
 You will then need to type your reason for this selection.
 This will then be acknowledged, amongst everyone else who was also suggested, in an email to the club with the winner being especially noted.

-You will now have to renew online.
-This will be via the member’s online shop, found in the Member’s Menu, or from the link below:
+Online payments will be via the member’s online shop, found in the Member’s Menu, or from the link below:

 If anyone struggles, please contact myself on firstname.lastname@example.org and I will process it for you online (not card payments though due to GDPR).

-The stock of the online store will replenish on the 10th December, allowing you to add your renewal to your cart and purchase online.
+The stock of the online store will replenish on the 13th December, allowing you to add your renewal to your cart and purchase online.

 If anyone does not have internet access, we can arrange an alternative way to renew.